getlackey/cms/README.md

 ## Configuration

 The config file can be found in /config.
-Check https://github.com/lorenwest/node-config/wiki/Configuration-Files for documentation.
+Check the [documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files).

 This project accepts 2 environment properties:

 - NODE_ENV
 - PORT

 NODE_ENV has to be one of **development**, **staging** or **production**.
 By default it will be set as development.
+Take a look at "[The drastic effects of omitting NODE_ENV in your Express.js applications](http://apmblog.dynatrace.com/2015/07/22/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/)"

 PORT can be an HTTP Port or an Unix Domain Socket.
 By default it will be port 8000.

 ## App Login
+This is the default authentication.
+Please update it as soon as possible.

-username: admin@lackey.io
+- username: admin@lackey.io
-password: lackeyio
+- password: lackeyio